jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     import src.calculator
     import unittest

-* then assign a random integer to the x and y variables and change the test to use these variables
+* then assign a random number to the x and y variables and change the test to use these variables

   .. code-block:: python